-This is an eight-week course delivered in the APUS Educator; Distance learning will enable students to complete academic work in a flexible manner, completely online.
+This 8 week course delivered in the APUS Sakai; via distance learning will enable students to complete academic work in a flexible manner, completely online.
 Resources and access to an online learning management system will be made available to each student.
-Online assignments are due by the last day of each week and include Forum questions (accomplished in groups through a threaded Forum), online labs, and individual assignments (submitted for review by the Faculty Member).
+Online assignments are due by the last day of each week (Sunday) and include Forum questions (accomplished in groups through a threaded Forum).
 Assigned faculty will support the students throughout this eight-week course.

-Resources TOC
+Resources

-Required Book
+Required Text